GregFee/Project/README.md

 The project can be run from the iris.py file

 1. The maximun and minimum of each column of data was calculated.
-2. The mean for each column of data is calculated.
+2. The mean and median for each column of data is calculated.
 3. A historgram is presented for each measurement category.
 4. A simple plot was made for each data category.
 5. A plot will was made to show two data catergories running concurrently